Someday Stories 8 (in production 2024)

 - is expected to include payment for everyone involved in making the film (including those in key roles such as Producer, Director, Producer/Director, Co-Producer and/or Writer).

-- is not expected to include grading and audio mixing, which will be organised separately with the film-makers by The Someday Stories team.
+- is not expected to include grading and audio mixing, which will be organised separately with the film-makers by The Outlook for Someday team.